cryptedx/copilot-orchestra/Conductor.agent.md

 2. **Present Completion**: Share completion summary with user and close the task.

-- **MCP Elicitation Requirement:** If any confirmation, sign-off, or next-step decision is needed from the user at this point, trigger the appropriate MCP tool (for example `copilot-orchestra-mcp/request_clarification`).
+- **MCP Elicitation Requirement:** If any confirmation, sign-off, or next-step decision is needed from the user at this point, trigger the appropriate MCP tool (for example `copilot-orchestra-mcp/request_plan_approval` adapted for final sign-off).
 Never request a free-text chat reply to conclude the workflow.
   </workflow>

 <subagent_instructions>